All Posts

 Company Profile: High-volume electronics manufacturer with multiple SMT and test lines operating under tight quality controls

-Challenge: An operator accessed a high-voltage assembly area without up-to-date training on revised lockout-tagout procedures.
+Challenge: An operator accessed a high-voltage assembly area without up-to-date training.
 The MES allowed them to clock into the job, and the supervisor assumed they were certified.
 The operator attempted to perform a task they were not qualified for and was electrocuted.
 An internal investigation revealed their qualification had expired, but no system flagged it or blocked the assignment.

 What Happened:

-Where Covalent Could Fit: The manufacturer implemented Covalent across its production and maintenance teams.
-All critical tasks now require active qualifications, verified in real time.
-Before an operator can access a job or approve work in the MES, Covalent checks their training status.
+Where Covalent Could Fit: With Covalent, all critical tasks would require active qualifications, verified in real time.
+Before an operator can access a job or approve work in the MES, Covalent would check their training status.
 If their certification is incomplete or expired, the job is locked until a qualified worker is assigned.

 Results: